SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 - Never overlap heating mats

-- Never install mats in walls
+- Never install mats inside walls

 - Always record resistance readings before, during, and after installation